Aashishsharma/Learnings/React/React-advanced.md

 }
 ```
 If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.
 Common examples where using context might be simpler than the alternatives include managing the current locale, theme, or a data cache
+Apply it sparingly because it makes component reuse more difficult.

 ------------------------------------------------------------------------------
-## ERRRO BOUNDARIES
+## ERROR BOUNDARIES
 Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

 Error boundaries do not catch errors for: